-DOING BUSINESS IN ABU DHABI
+DOING BUSINESS IN ABU DHABI IN 2017

 Since 2003, Healy Consultants Group PLC has been efficiently and effectively assisting our Clients with i) Abu Dhabi company registration ii) determining what class of business license to apply for iii) deciding whether a UAE national sponsor will help iv) banking and cash flow considerations v) immigration and recruitment strategies and vi) office rental solutions.

 - The business vehicles in Abu Dhabi most commonly preferred by foreigners include the free zone entities and, for GCC corporates, a branch office of their overseas company;

 - An Abu Dhabi LLC cannot be 100% foreign owned and must grant 51% shareholding to a local UAE national.
 Consequently, most foreigners willing to do business in the country opt for a commercial agreement;

 - Our Clients will find Abu Dhabi free zones as an attractive regional manufacturing and distribution base;